Ahmed0x00/vulnerable-blog/README.md

 ```
 Afterward, navigate to: `http://127.0.0.1/vulnerable-blog`.

----

 ## After a Restart
-If you need to restart your device, simply run the following to start Apache again:
+If you restarted your device, you need to run the following to start Apache again:
 ```bash
 sudo systemctl start apache2
 ```